In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

 To learn more about adding audios to WordPress, see this tutorial:

-Let’s add a widget to the sidebar that displays RSS feeds.
+Let’s now add An RSS widget to the sidebar section.

 Enter the following information into the widget settings:

-- RSS feed URL: Enter the URL of your RSS feed into this section.
+- RSS feed URL: Paste the RSS feed URL into this section.

-- Feed Title: If you would like to add an optional widget feed, enter it here.
+- Feed Title: If you would like to add an optional title to your widget, enter it into this section.

-- Items to display: Choose the number of items to show on your sidebar from the drop-down menu.
+- Items to display: Select how many RSS feed items you would like to show in the sidebar section from the drop-down menu.

-- Display item author: Tick this box to show the RSS feed item author.
+- Display item author: Tick this box if you want to show the RSS feed item author.

 (RSS Widget settings)

-Experiment with different widget settings to find the ideal combination for your website.
+Experiment with different settings to find the combination that suits your preferences best.

-The example below shows an RSS Feed widget configured with the settings shown above …
+The example below shows the RSS widget configured as per the settings shown above …

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Let’s add a widget to the sidebar navigation menu that displays tags.
+Let’s now add a widget to the sidebar that displays a tag list.

-Tags appearing in your Tag Cloud widget are listed in the Tags screen …
+Tags displayed in the Tag Cloud widget can be found in the Tags section …

-To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …
+To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …

-There is very little to configure.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when done …
+There is really not much to configure in this widget.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when finished …

 (WordPress Tag Cloud Widget settings)